-The general inspections refer to the following inspections implemented in regions excluding areas subject to inspections provided in (2), in the local governments covered by inspection plans.
+The following inspections conducted in regions excluding areas subject to inspections provided in (2), in the local governments subject to inspections.

-Howevwe, rice whose radioactive cesium level falls below the maximum limits may be shipped after inspections are conducted on all rice bags per farmer (the number of the rice bags scheduled to be inspected in each farmer are confirmed in advance) under the management of the prefectural governments.
+However, rice whose radioactive cesium level falls below the maximum limits can be shipped after inspections are conducted on all rice bags per farmer (the number of the rice bags scheduled to be inspected in each farmer are confirmed in advance) under the management of the prefectural governments.

-- i.
-The former municipalities where over 50 Bq/kg and 100 Bq/kg of radioactive cesium were detected from the inspections conducted on rice grown in 2012 and 2011, respectively - ii.
-The former municipalities which conducted the inspections on rice grown in 2012 by the same intensity as the inspections on all farmers (except for the areas inspected in i) above)
+i.
+The former municipalities where over 50 Bq/kg of radioactive cesium were detected from the inspections conducted on rice grown in 2012 and areas subject to inspections which are conducted on all rice bags of rice grown in 2012.

+Inspections on all farmers.

+ii.
+The former municipalities which conducted inspections on all farmers that cropped rice in 2013(except for the areas inspected in (i) above).

-The inspection level is determined, with 3 inspection points per former municipality as a guide, depending on rice acreage in the former municipality concerned
+The number of inspections is determined, with 3 inspection points per former municipality as a guide, depending on rice acreage in the former municipality concerned

 - iii.
-Areas other than the inspected areas in i) and ii) above in the same prefectures The inspection level is determined based on II.
-4. (1) in the main text. - (2) Inspections of all rice conducted on all bagsInspections implemented per rice bag on all rice produced in regions, specifically areas where rice is cultivated on the assumption that the safety management system is set up. - 2.
-Requirements for establishing items and/or areas to which the government imposes restrictions of distribution and/or consumption

-When radioactive cesium above the maximum limits is detected in the inspection areas specified in 1.
-(1) above, restrictions of distribution are established, if such a level of radioactive cesium is detected for the second time there, after the regional spread of the contamination is confirmed.
+Areas except for the areas subject to inspections (i) and (ii) aboveThe number of inspections is determined based on II 4 (1) in the main text. - (2) Inspections of all rice conducted on all bags Inspections implemented per rice bag on all rice produced in regions, specifically areas where rice is cultivated on the assumption that the safety management system is set up. - Requirements for establishing items/areas to which the government imposes restrictions of distribution/consumption When radioactive cesium exceeding the maximum limits are detected in the inspection areas specified in 1 (1) above, further inspection is going to be conducted.
+If radioactive cesium exceeding the maximum limits are detected under the further inspection and the regional spread of the contamination is confirmed, restrictions of distribution is going to be established.